 - System merge tags can be used to include data such as “View this email in your browser" links, unsubscribe links, or subscription preferences.

-- Custom merge tags pull content from additional contact fields, such as name, city, or birth date.
+- Custom merge tags pull content from custom contact fields, such as name, city, or birth date.

 System merge tags